 Tattoo aftercare contradictions are an industry norm.
 In fact, each studio has its own best practices for healing body art.
 Some tattoo aftercare sheets recommend washing with an antibacterial soap, treating with antibacterial ointment for three to five days, and then following it up with a moisturizing body lotion.
 Others will tell you that antibacterial ointment is a "no-no" and to just keep the tattoo clean and use a little cream.
-And then the old-school artists advise against using any ointments or lotions at all, as they are vehicles for bacteria and can cause infection and scabbing.
+And then the old-school artists advise against using any ointments or lotions at all, saying they may be vehicles for bacteria and can cause infection and scabbing.
 Admittedly, it can be quite confusing.
 So with all the varying opinions out there, how do you really know who's giving the best advice?

 The Evolution of Ointment for Tattoo Care

 Petroleum jelly was once the most widely used tattoo aftercare product.
 It's highly available, inexpensive, and just plain gets the job done.
 However, modern artists advise against using petroleum-based products because not only do they drain the color from a tattoo, but also their non-porous makeup may prevent air from reaching the wound and allowing it to heal.

 Then along came the over-the-counter triple antibiotic ointment, Neosporin ($7).
 It contains healing ingredients that fight infection and it doesn't alter the tattoo's color like the petroleum jelly alternative.
 But after a few years of recommended use, people complained of allergic reactions that resulted in tiny red bumps on the infected area.
 Once the red bumps disappeared, along with them, they took the tattoo's ink, leaving the customer with a spotted design.
 While this is largely anecdotal, Neosporin allergies do exist.